top of page

 Newsletter: For my newsletter I use MailerLite.
 I started on MailChimp but it was a little more costly (though your first 2,000 subscribers were free when I started).
 MailerLite seems comparable in every way, and I haven't run into any issues.

-Website: I use Wix for my website and I love it since it is so easy to use.
-I bought my domain name on bluehost, as I was first attempting a WordPress site, but with how hard it was to update, I figured paying a little more for ease was a good trade-off.
+Website: I use Wix for my website and I love it since it's so user friendly.
+I bought my domain name on Bluehost, as I was first attempting a WordPress site, but with how hard it was to update, I figured paying a little more for ease was a good trade-off.
 I do recommend having a good website to direct readers.
 And make sure to have a place they can sign up for your newsletter!

 bottom of page